AlbertLanne/project_b4w_vuetify/README.md

 Manjaro OS (win10 - you have to try, but there are few differences)

-Download and run blender 2.79 (link), download and add blend4web add-on (link).
+Download and run blender 2.79 (https://download.blender.org/release/Blender2.79/), download and add blend4web add-on (https://www.blend4web.com/en/downloads/).
-Vuejs code based on vuetify
+Vuejs code based on vuetify (https://vuetifyjs.com/)

 Sequencing